Hetari/pyutube/README.md

    > Don't forget, the path is optional.

 2. Then choose the format of the download, video or audio.
-3. Choose the resolution if it is a video you want to download, otherwise choose audio and it will download it immediately 🔥.
+3. Choose the resolution if it is a video you want to download, otherwise, choose audio and it will download it immediately 🔥.

 ```bash
 pyutube cMPnY7EuZvo